lupyuen/lupyuen.github.io/src/flash.md

 ## Boot Header Configuration

-The EFuse Configuration also includes a __Boot Header Configuration__ that specifies how the Boot Image and Firmware Image should be flashed to ROM.
+The EFuse Configuration also includes a __Boot Header Configuration__ that specifies how the Boot2 Bootloader and Firmware Image should be flashed to ROM.

 Here's a snippet from [`efuse_bootheader_cfg.conf`](https://github.com/bouffalolab/BLOpenFlasher/blob/main/bl602/efuse_bootheader/efuse_bootheader_cfg.conf)...